-Zero energy, zero carbon at different scales, in different climates.
+Zero energy, zero carbon.
+Different scales, different climates.

-AEI employs its deep design expertise and suite of energy modeling tools to more quickly and reliably envision the interaction of climate, program, occupants, building systems, and district energy systems.
-Focusing exploration at each stage of the design process, these tools provide the owner and the design team with ever-greater accuracy yielding insights on how design characteristics and design alternatives will affect energy use, carbon emissions and cost.
+AEI brings deep design expertise and a comprehensive suite of energy modeling tools to help navigate and reliably envision the interaction of climate, program, occupants, building systems, and district energy systems.
+Focusing on exploration at each stage of the design process, these interactive tools provide the owner and the design team with meticulous, data-driven accuracy, yielding insights on how design characteristics and alternatives will impact energy use, carbon emissions, and cost.

-The Stanford Energy Center (peak load of 28,000-ton cooling, 250 MMBtu/hr heating) uses heat recovery chillers that - along with standard chillers and gas-fired hot water generators for peak load requirements - capitalize on daily heating and cooling overlap to heat the campus and university hospital with recovered energy.
+Designed for a peak load of 28,000 tons of cooling and 350 mmbtu/hr heating, the Stanford Energy Systems Innovations (SESI) project represents one of the most efficient district energy systems in the world.
+The SESI program utilizes heat recovery chillers that — along with standard chillers and gas-fired, hot water generators for peak load requirements — capitalize on daily heating and cooling overlap to heat the campus and university hospital with recovered energy.

 Two million gallons of hot water and ten million gallons of chilled water thermal energy storage accommodate high demand periods.
-The campus conversion from steam to hot water includes district energy heat exchanger stations at nearly 200 buildings and over 20 miles of a direct buried low-loss hot water piping system.
+The campus conversion from steam to hot water includes district energy heat exchanger stations at nearly 200 buildings across 20 miles of direct-buried, low-loss, hot water piping.
 As a beacon to the system it represents, the SESI operations building is designed to be zero energy, with on-site PV offsetting its operational energy and carbon.

 - carbon emissions reduction

-The California Air Resources Board (CARB) is one of the most advanced and prominent vehicle emissions testing and research organizations in the world.
-On completion, its new building will be the nation’s largest zero energy facility.
-The nature of CARB’s research mission, regulating as-yet unregulated emissions constituents, demands high-performance precision laboratory environments to produce repeatable data and yet meet on-site ZE in the hot, dry climate of Riverside.
+The California Air Resource Board (CARB) is one of the most advanced and prominent vehicle emissions testing and research organizations in the world.
+The nature of CARB’s research mission, regulating as-yet unregulated emissions constituents, demands high-performance precision laboratory environments to produce repeatable data, capable of operations in the hot, dry climate of Riverside.

-AEI developed performance modeling tools for rapid system concept testing, validating a suite of climate-responsive systems strategies improving by an additional 20% on the project RFP's already aggressive energy use intensity (EUI) target with this all-electric, grid-harmonizing design.
-The building's energy use will be offset by 3.75MW of photovoltaic (PV) panels on site.
-1.5 MWh of battery storage will optimize electrical demand and utility costs under a net-metering agreement, especially important given the building process loads and over 100 EV charging stations on the project.
-A comprehensive approach to water conservation, collection, and reuse will contribute to a nearly 50% reduction in required potable water use.
+Featuring an all-electric, grid-harmonizing design, AEI developed performance modeling tools for rapid system concept testing, validating a suite of climate-responsive systems strategies that exceeded the project's already aggressive Energy Use Intensity (EUI) target by 20 percent.
+The building's energy use will be offset by 3.75MW of photovoltaic panels on site.
+With high process loads and more than 100 electric vehicle charging stations across both staff and public parking areas, the project includes 1.5 MWh of battery storage that will optimize electrical demand and utility costs under a net-metering agreement.
+A comprehensive approach to water conservation, collection, and reuse will contribute to a nearly 50 percent reduction in required potable water use.

-Norm Asbjornson Hall, leveraging a range of ground source heat pump technologies, is intended to consume no heat from their steam plant even during the course of Montana winters.
-The building harnesses the heat of the sun to warm intake air, powers itself with roof-top solar panels, and leverages passive lighting and ventilation to harness the cool, sunny climate.
+Norm Asbjornson Hall, leveraging a wide range of ground source heat pump technologies, is designed to consume zero heat from their steam plant, even throughout the unpredictable and frigid temperatures characteristic of Montana winters.
+The building utilizes heat energy from the sun to warm intake air, generates power with roof-top solar panels, and leverages passive lighting and ventilation to harness the cool, sunny climate.
 The ultra-low energy design positions this STEM engineering building as zero energy ready with initial phase of PV offsetting 14% of all building energy.

-Norm Asbjornson Hall’s 104 geothermal boreholes (500 feet deep and 7 inches in diameter) store excess heat during colder periods, positioning the hall to be the start of a district energy interconnected exchange loop serving the many highly energy efficient buildings on the Montana State campus.
+Norm Asbjornson Hall’s 104 geothermal boreholes (each 500 feet deep and 7 inches in diameter) store excess heat during colder periods, positioning the building to be the first of a district energy interconnected exchange loop serving the many energy-efficient buildings scattered across Montana State campus.

 - energy reduction